uviclibraries/taguette/qualitative-coding.md

 7. Create a new tag (or code) and then name your new Tag / Code.
 ![Create a new tag and name it](/images/taguette-coding-6.gif)

 8. By doing this throughout your data, you will be creating a list of your tags based on the words themes/codes you chose.
-To see your list, **click on the left column of your Taguett interface**.
+To see your list, **click on the left column of your Taguett interface**.<br>
 ![Name your project](/images/taguette-coding-8.png)

 9. If it would be useful for your research project to create sub-tags you simply add a “dot” to the end of your main tag, and then the sub tag after the dot.
 For example if my main tag is “**british**”, and I’d like to add the sub-tag of “**humour**”, I’d create a new tag called “**british.humour**”.